anselm/sugarbase/README.md

 		// sometimes it makes sense to stop observing if not visible; it's up to you Services.stop(this.observers)
 	}
-	render() {
+	doSomething() {
-		// sometimes it makes sense to not bother drawing if not attached to dom if(!this.isConnected()) return
+		// sometimes it makes sense to not bother doing work if not attached to dom if(!this.isConnected()) return
 	}
 }